jstnn818/webcomic-database/README.md

 # Comic Hub

 Web-App designed for users to upload and read fanmade comics.
 Made in with MERN-Stack, using JavaScript in Frontend and Backend.
-Web-App designed for users to upload and read fanmade comics.
-Made in with MERN-Stack, using JavaScript in Frontend and Backend.

 ## Available Scripts